The golden rule of eCommerce marketing is “measure your results.”

 Conclusion – Identify Errors And Rectify

-The information you get from Google Analytics should inform your future marketing decisions.
+The data you get from Google Analytics should inform your future marketing decisions.
 It helps you choose the advertising channel that works best and one that you should drop from your list of go-to channels.

 Once you activate Ecommerce on Google Analytics, you will see the monetary returns from your store.